Nothing says summer like stretching out on the sand, listening to crashing waves, and enjoying a warm ocean breeze.

 Tod’s Point is definitely the top-tier of parks in Greenwich, we recommend it to everyone when they visit.

-A local realtor recently told me that he brings town guests considering moving to Greenwich here to close the deal in their eyes.
+A local realtor recently told me that he brings town guests considering moving to Greenwich here to help seal the deal as far as deciding to move here.

 You’ve been warned!